viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ### Draw bounding boxes around matching objects

-Once you have created a dataset containing the images you want to use, draw bounding boxes around the objects in those images you want your machine to be able to identify.
+Once you have created a dataset containing the images you want to use, label and draw bounding boxes around the objects in those images you want your machine to be able to identify.

 1. In the [Viam app](https://app.viam.com), navigate to the [**Datasets**](https://app.viam.com/data/datasets) subtab and select the dataset you created.
 1. Select an image you want to use in your ML model.